Skip to Content

 • Altering company books in some way to conceal income to the alleged offender’s employer; or

-Penalties for Embezzlement in San Antonio, Texas
+Embezzlement Penalties in San Antonio

 The crime of embezzlement is a Class B misdemeanor if the alleged offender does any of the following: